advphp/ar.clicknium-docs/doc/automation/locator.md

 | filePath      |  the name of process file, can be ignored when locating element  |
 | version      |  clicknium locator schema version   |

-The last node contains the atrtbiutes of the target UI element.
+The last node contains the attibutes of the target UI element.
 The nodes between `Application` and the last node are the parent or ancestor of the target element.

 The attributes in locator are used to identify the target element.
-The attribute value of the operator is `equals` as default, and we support the following operators:
+The operator of attribute value is `equals` by default, and we support the following operators:
 `equals`, `contains`, `startWith`, `endWith`.
 The attributes only supporting wildword search, for example `name='test?_node*`. '?' match 1 character, '*' match 0 or more characters can use `contains`, `startWith`, `endWith`.
-As Clicknium supports different automation technologies with tdiffrent tags and attributes collected in locator schema, here we list the attributes of each tag.
+As Clicknium supports different automation technologies, shown as diffrent tags and attributes collection in locator schema, here we list the attributes of each tag.

 ## UIA
 | Name      | equals | contains |startWith |endWith |